Dr Jackie Stewart

 Personal statement

-For 12 years I worked at the Institute of Life Course Health Research (ILCHR), Stellenbosch University, as Director of the Masiphuhlisane Research Centre, a severely poverty-stricken area in South Africa.
-We worked in partnership with UCLA, Bath University, University College London, Queens University and Belfast University.
-I ran several international research training workshops on behalf of UNICEF and WHO and was a visiting Research Fellow at Queens University and the University of Bath.
+For 12 years, I was based at the Institute of Life Course Health Research (ILCHR), Stellenbosch University, where I served as Director of the Masiphuhlisane Research Centre in one of South Africa’s most severely impoverished communities.
+Working through international partnerships with UCLA, the University of Bath, University College London, Queen’s University Belfast and others, I led research and capacity-building initiatives addressing trauma, violence, mental health and health inequities.
+I have also delivered international research training workshops on behalf of UNICEF and WHO and held visiting research fellowships at Queen’s University and the University of Bath.

-In 2021 I moved to the University of Cape Town (UCT) as Executive Director of SHAWCO (Students Health and Welfare Centres Organisation) and as Associate Professor, Director of Advocacy and Community Engagement, Division of Global Surgery.
-Our team focused on the social determinants of health and how they could be addressed, and positioned, both locally and globally.
+In 2021, I joined the University of Cape Town (UCT) as Executive Director of SHAWCO and Associate Professor at the Division of Global Surgery in the Faculty of Health Sciences.
+This work expanded my focus on the social determinants of health and on building models of community engagement and intervention that have relevance both locally and internationally.

 Back to staff profile